The Bride's Play

 The Bride's Play is a 1922 American silent romance film produced by William Randolph Hearst as a starring vehicle for Marion Davies.
 It was directed by George Terwilliger and distributed by Paramount Pictures.
 It is an extant film that is preserved at the Library of Congress.

-Film name

-The title is inspired by an Irish custom (most likely fabricated) of the same name.
-In this tradition, the male guests line up and the bride asks each of them if they are the one she loves best, with all but the groom saying no.

 Plot

 As described in a film magazine, Aileen Barrett (Davies) and Sir Fergus Cassidy (Standing) have been neighbors for years.
 He loves her but Aileen has become enamored of a poet, Bulmer Meade (Miller).
 When she learns that the poet regards her as but a passing whim, she realizes it is Sir Cassidy that she cares for and their wedding is arranged.
 The Bride's Play, which had been a custom in the Barrett family for years, is announced as being revived for the wedding.
 The former lover learns that several hundred years ago, during the process of the play at the wedding of a member of the family of Sir Cassidy, the bride was carried off by an old lover who arrived on the scene during its enactment.
 He attempts to do the same thing at Aileen's wedding, but the modern young woman, confronted with the crisis when he maliciously answers her question in the affirmative in the presence of the many wedding guests, strikes him across the face with her wedding slipper.